Exploring entropy by counting microstates of the p-state paramagnet: Analytic calculations at large

-In addition to explicit state counting using a spreadsheet, the simple expressions for multiplicity for the Einstein solid and the two-state paramagnet allow students to use Stirling's approximation to evaluate them analytically when $N$ and $q$ are large.
-This allows an explicit calculations of quantities like entropy as a function of energy or of energy as a function temperature.
+In addition to explicit state counting, the multiplicities for the Einstein solid and the two-state paramagnet are simple enough for students to evaluate analytically using Stirling's approximation when $N$ and $q$ are large.
+This allows explicit calculations of quantities like entropy as a function of energy or of energy as a function temperature.

-For example, for the two-state paramagnet, applying the leading terms of Stirling's approximation to the natural log of Eq.~\eqref{eq:twostatemult} gives $S/k \approx N \ln N - q \ln q - (N-q) \ln (N-q)$, so the temperature is given by $1/T = \partial S/\partial U = \frac{k}{\epsilon} \partial (S/k)/\partial q$, and thus $\epsilon/kT \approx \ln [(N-q)/q]$.
-Solving for energy, we find $U = q\epsilon \approx N\epsilon/(1+e^{\epsilon/kT})$, or rearranging terms, $U \approx \frac{N\epsilon}{2} \bigl(1 - \tanh(\epsilon/2kT)\bigr)$.
+For example, for the two-state paramagnet, applying the leading terms of Stirling's approximation to the natural log of Eq.~\eqref{eq:twostatemult} gives $S/k \approx N \ln N - q \ln q - (N-q) \ln (N-q)$, so the temperature is given by $1/T = \partial S/\partial U = \myfracPAll{k}{\epsilon} \partial (S/k)/\partial q$, and thus $\epsilon/kT \approx \ln [(N-q)/q]$.
+Solving for energy, we find $U = q\epsilon \approx N\epsilon/(1+e^{\epsilon/kT})$, or rearranging terms, $U \approx \myfracPAll{N\epsilon}{2} \bigl(1 - \tanh(\epsilon/2kT)\bigr)$.
 Then from Eq.~\eqref{eq:genMagnetization}, the magnetization is $M=\mu N \tanh(\epsilon/2kT)$.
 Similar reasoning can be applied to the Einstein solid.

-This procedure is more difficult for the general $\nsp$-state paramagnet because of the sum in the multiplicity formula from Eq.~\eqref{eq:extbinomformula}: this sum is finite in principle, but in systems of realistic size it could have on the order of $10^{23}$ terms.
-With the help of the mathematics literature we can make progress in particular limits, but because the proofs are quite specialized, it would be unrealistic to expect most physics students to understand the details.
+This procedure is more difficult for the general $\nsp$-state paramagnet because of the sum in Eq.~\eqref{eq:extbinomformula} for the multiplicity: this sum is finite, but in systems of realistic size it could have on the order of $10^{23}$ terms.
+We can make progress in particular limits, but the proofs are quite specialized and it would be unrealistic to ask physics students to understand the details.
 Instead, it is best just to directly cite the relevant results for students to apply.